 The best pitbull diet should contain lots of proteins, fruits, and veggies.
 Other things to consider when feeding your pitbull are:

 A puppy pitbull will require a high-quality diet to help them grow into strong and healthy individuals.
 Also, a pit bull puppy will need to eat at least three times a day to fuel their energetic lives.
 If you are rearing XL or XXL red nose or blue nose pitbull puppies, the amount may be even higher.

 As the puppy grows older, continue feeding them thrice a day until they are at least 18 months old.
-Once they become adults, you can reduce their ration to two servings a day.
+Once they become adults, you can reduce their ratio to two servings a day.
 Older dogs can do with one or two servings a day.

 Fatty meat portions are ideal for a puppy pitbull that wants to gain weight fast.
 Chicken is a great option for a puppy that wants to add weight and muscle.
 Fish is the best in this case but it can be costly stocking up on salmon and tuna each week.
 A cost-effective approach to fattening your puppy pitbull is occasionally switching between fish and chicken.